Torus actions on Alexandrov 4-spaces: Preliminaries

 then the following hold: \begin{itemize} \item[(1)] The set $S^{\perp}_x$ is a compact, totally geodesic Alexandrov subspace of $\Sigma_xX$ with curvature bounded below by $1$, and the space of directions $\Sigma_xX$ is isometric to the join $S_x\ast S^{\perp}_x$ with the standard join metric. \item[(2)] Either $S^{\perp}_x$ is connected or it contains exactly two points at distance $\pi$. \end{itemize} \end{prop}

+We finally recall a crucial tool in the theory of transformation groups, the so-called Slice Theorem.
+This result provides a canonical identification of a small invariant neighborhoods of the orbit of through a given point $x$ with a fiber bundle over the orbit whose structure group is $G_x$.
+The fiber is the so-called slice, and for an Alexandrov space a slice can be identified with the cone over the space of unit normal directions to the orbit.

-\begin{thm}[Slice Theorem] Let a compact Lie group $G$ act isometrically on an Alexandrov space X. Then for all $x\in X$, there is some $\varepsilon_0 > 0$ such that for all $\varepsilon < \varepsilon_0$ there is an equivariant homeomorphism
+\begin{thm}[Slice Theorem, {\cite[Theorem~B]{HaSe}} ] Consider a compact Lie group $G$ acting by isometries on an Alexandrov space X. Then for all $x\in X$, there is some $\varepsilon_0 > 0$ such that for all $\varepsilon < \varepsilon_0$ there is an equivariant homeomorphism

 where $K(S^{\perp}_x)$ is the cone over $S^{\perp}_x$. \end{thm}